gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-11-10-Deep-Dive-Debugging-Python-with-PyCharm-on-macOS.md

 ---

 ## 2. Local Debugging Setup: Getting the Foundation Right 🎯

-Let's start with local debugging using conda.
+First thing you need to clone the sample repo we will use, you can find it on my [GitHub] Let's start with local debugging using conda.
 If this isn't solid, Docker debugging will only amplify the pain.

 ### 2.1 Setting Up Your Conda Environment